Home > Winter > Skiing

 All-Mountain skis are designed to experience on-piste terrain, which is any marked and groomed run, as well as handling some off-piste descents in-bounds or in the backcountry; (photo/Jason Hummel)

-How We Tested All-Mountain Skis
+How We Tested the Best All-Mountain Skis

 At GearJunkie, we have one goal, and that’s to provide you with the best advice we can to help you choose the gear that fits your skills, style, and budget.
 We work hard to learn everything we can, and then we share that information with you.
 It’s the same information we’d share with our friends on the chair lift, and we charge no premium.
 This is our best advice, period.

+A leader tester season after season is Editorial Director Sean McCoy.
+He’s an aggressive skier with 40 years of experience.
+McCoy started skiing at 4 years old, slogging across snow-covered golf courses with his parents on ancient wooden cross-country skis.
+That was in the 1970s.
+He now tends to favor wider skis in his home mountains in Colorado.
 Since then, McCoy has skied literally hundreds of pairs of skis on four continents.
-As GearJunkie’s lead tester, he certainly considers himself an expert skier.
-But he’ll be the first to admit that there is a lot he doesn’t know, too — and is open to learning more.
+As one of GearJunkie’s lead testers, he certainly considers himself an expert skier.
+But he’ll be the first to admit that there is a lot he doesn’t know, too โ€” and is open to learning more.

 While testing skis, we assess a range of factors including each design’s stiffness, maneuverability, and playfulness as well as the ski’s energy, damping, chatter, weight, shape, edge hold, and turn initiation.
+The base and edge tune also influence how a ski performsWe considered what type of skier and conditions are the best fit for each ski.

-In addition to our team’s field experience, we consider the most popular, innovative, award-winning, and bestselling skis on the market as well as a broad range of price points and a variety of features and applications.
+In addition to our teamโ€™s field experience, we consider the most popular, innovative, award-winning, and bestselling skis on the market as well as a broad range of price points and a variety of features and applications.

-Finally, we meet with brands throughout the year to learn about their top products.
+Finally, we meet with brands throughout the year to learn about top products.
 We carefully research these skis before selecting only the most promising for real-world testing.

 The result of these hundreds of hours of work is the buyer’s guide you see before you.
 And we will update this guide multiple times each year to keep it timely and relevant to help you pick the best all-mountain skis for your needs.